Dairon Blanco Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in the league.
+- The Mets pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.32 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- Mets pitchers combine to rank 20th in baseball in home runs surrendered (130 total, 1.2 per game).
+- Mets pitchers combine to give up 131 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Quintana (0-2) takes the mound for the Mets to make his third start this season.
+- Carrasco gets the start for the Mets, his 16th of the season.
+He is 3-5 with a 6.40 ERA and 52 strikeouts through 70 1/3 innings pitched.

-- The left-hander last pitched on Wednesday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up six hits.
+- In his last time out on Saturday, the righty went 2 1/3 innings against the Washington Nationals, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.